ARIS’ First Engine Firing – Project RHEA

-The successful completion of project RHEA would not have been possible with the tremendous amount of help we received through our academic and industrial partners.
+The successful completion of project RHEA would not have been possible without the tremendous amount of help we received through our academic and industrial partners.

 Special thanks to ETH Zürich and the IDSC headed by Prof. Lino Guzzella for sharing knowledge, providing infrastructure and supporting the project financially.
 Furthermore, we want to thank Swagelok for their supply of all our fluid supply system parts and helping us with their expertise in selecting and installing the components.